2013 America's Cup: Day 14: September 24

 Race seventeen saw two penalties at the start against Emirates Team New Zealand.
 During the prestart, Dean Barker made his move too early, allowing Spithill to hook Barker.
 Oracle then took full advantage of their windward-leeward right of way, forcing Barker to attempt to stay out of the way.
 Due to the extremely low boat speed at the time, Team New Zealand was unable to avoid the American boat, and there was contact between the two AC72s as a second penalty was awarded against the New Zealand boat.
 By the time the penalties had been completed, Oracle had accelerated away to find themselves ahead by 18 seconds at the reach mark.
 Oracle built on this to obtain a 29-second lead to leeward gate, although this was trimmed to 19 seconds at the end of the third leg.
 Oracle went on to win by 27 seconds and cut Team New Zealand's lead to 7–8.

 "We're not going to stop--we're going to keep going all the way to the end", said Spithill.
 "We really want this.
 You can sense it on board".
 Barker called this defeat "an absolute shocker" as he ended in "a really dead spot".

 In race eighteen the New Zealand boat led at the start and up to the first mark.
 They set the speed record of the series, reaching 47.57 knots (24 m/s; 88 km/h; 55 mph) as they rounded the mark, to lead by 5 seconds.
 They kept the lead during the first downwind run, but Oracle took the lead at the first crossing on the upwind leg, after Team New Zealand made a poor tack.
-Team New Zealand had starboard tack advantage and the lead at the time, but did not properly cover Oracle.
+Team New Zealand had starboard tack advantage and the lead at the time, but did not cover Oracle.
 The American boat was sailing on their foils, and was able to sail past Team New Zealand without much difficulty.
 Oracle went on to lead by 57 seconds at the windward gate and kept the lead for the rest of race, winning by 54 seconds.

 This result tied the series 8–8 and forced a winner-take-all race.
 Spithill called this win "very impressive" and said, "It gives us a lot of confidence going into tomorrow", saying that Wednesday will be "the most exciting day in the history of our lives.
 We wouldn't want to be anywhere else".